alonSadan/Distributed_Systems/Collocation_Extraction/README.md

 # Steps Explanation

-##general explanation
-Our program consists of four steps: count CW1 for all words in each decade, count CW2 for all words in each decade, calculate the NPMI and last  filter the collocations and sort the results. below there is the program flow scheme with examples inputs and outputs.
+Our program consists of four steps: count CW1 for all words in each decade, count CW2 for all words in each decade, calculate the NPMI and last filter the collocations and sort the results. below there is the program flow scheme with example inputs and outputs.

 -------- first map reduce step: calculate CW1 for all words in each decade------------------------------------------------------